sandani2/mini-project_creating-database/README.md

   MainApp:include main method

 5.How to Use:
 execute the file.
-Menu will appear on the screen (1:insert, 2:view, 3:update, 4:delete record, 5:exit).
+Menu will appear on the screen (1:insert record, 2:view record, 3:update record, 4:delete record, 5:exit).
 Enter the number according to your will.
 If you want insert student enter 1.
-Then it will ask the name and grade now you can enter records.
-Also other crude operations happens like this.
-Finally enter 5 and exit the system.
+Then it will ask the name and grade.
+Now you can enter records.
+Other crude operations also execute like this.
+Finally, enter 5 and exit from the system.

 Database Name: studentdb
 Table: studentData